Frequently Asked Questions About Skylark

 What level of accuracy can I expect with Skylark corrections service?

-Skylark provides ≤10 cm accuracy, with 50% horizontal positioning error, in a 24 hour stationary test.
+Skylark provides ≤ 4 cm accuracy, with 50% horizontal positioning error, in a 24-hour stationary test with an open sky.
 Further metrics on performance are available on request.

 What messages and constellations are supported by Skylark?

 - RTCM v3.1 messages 1006, 1008, 1019, 1020, 1033, 1042, 1046,

 - RTCM v3.2 MSM5 group messages 1075, 1095, 1125

 - Provides corrections for GPS, Galileo, and BeiDou: GPS L1/L2, GAL E1/E5b, BDS B1I/B2a

 Skylark serves corrections at a 1 Hz rate after receipt of a GGA message.
 GGA messages are typically sent to our server at a 10 s or 30 s interval.

 How are corrections typically delivered to the receiver?

 NTRIP v2 is typically used over a cellular data link.
 Traditionally corrections were delivered from a single base station using a VHF or UHF radio data link.